Education in Karachi: Academic institutions

 The Plastics Technology Center (PTC), located in Karachi's Korangi Industrial Area, is Pakistan's only educational institution providing training in the field of polymer engineering and plastics testing services.
 The Institute of Business Administration (IBA), founded in 1955, is the oldest business school outside of North America.
 The Shaheed Zulfiqar Ali Bhutto Institute of Science and Technology (SZABIST), founded in 1995 by Benazir Bhutto, is located in Karachi, with its other campuses in Islamabad, Larkana and Dubai.
-Pakistan Navy Engineering College (PNEC) is a part of the National University of Sciences and Technology (NUST), offering engineering programs, including electrical engineering and mechanical engineering.
+Pakistan Navy Engineering College (PNEC) is a part of the National University of Sciences and Technology (NUST), offering engineering programmes, including electrical engineering and mechanical engineering.

 Pakistan Marine Academy (PMA), founded in 1962, is the only institution of its kind in the public sector training Merchant Navy Cadets with a degree in Marine Engineering and in Ship Management.
-Hamdard University is the largest private university in Pakistan with faculties including Eastern Medicine, Medical, Engineering, Pharmacy, and Law.
+Hamdard University is the largest private university in Pakistan, with faculties including Eastern Medicine, Medical, Engineering, Pharmacy, and Law.
 It has one of Pakistan's largest libraries, Bait al Hikmat.
-Jinnah University for Women is the first women university in Pakistan.
-Karachi is home of the head offices of the Institute of Chartered Accountants of Pakistan (ICAP) (established in 1961) and the Institute of Cost and Management Accountants of Pakistan (ICMAP).
-Among the many other institutions providing business education are the Greenwich University, Iqra University (IU), Institute of Business Management (IoBM), SZABIST, and the Institute of Business and Technology.
+Jinnah University for Women is the first women's university in Pakistan.
+Karachi is home to the head offices of the Institute of Chartered Accountants of Pakistan (ICAP) (established in 1961) and the Institute of Cost and Management Accountants of Pakistan (ICMAP).
+Among the many other institutions providing business education are Greenwich University, Iqra University (IU), Institute of Business Management (IoBM), SZABIST, and the Institute of Business and Technology.
 Leading medical schools of Pakistan like the Dow University of Health Sciences and the Aga Khan University are situated in Karachi.
-PLANWEL has a CISCO Network Academy as well as iCBT center for ETS Prometric and Pearsons VUE.
+PLANWEL has a CISCO Network Academy as well as iCBT centre for ETS Prometric and Pearsons VUE.

 Bahria University has a purpose-built campus in Karachi.
 Mohammad Ali Jinnah University (MAJU) is a private university in Pakistan.
 The main campus is in Karachi; the other campus is in Islamabad.
 The College of Accounting and Management Sciences (CAMS) also has three branches in the city.
 Sindh Muslim Govt.
-Science College located at Saddar Town is the oldest college in Karachi.
+Science College, located at Saddar Town, is the oldest college in Karachi.
 Hamdard University is an accredited private research university with multiple campuses in Karachi and Islamabad, Pakistan.

-Darul 'Uloom Karachi are among the Islamic schools in Karachi.
+Darul 'Uloom Karachi is among the Islamic schools in Karachi.